 Explanation: The deterioration of brain cells caused by Alzheimer’s is a particular culprit in behaviors showing poor judgment or errors in thinking.
 These can contribute to delusions, or untrue beliefs.
 Some of these problems are obvious, such as when someone is hoarding household items, or accuses a family member of stealing something.
 Some are more subtle, however, and the person may not realize that they are having trouble with things that they never used to think twice about.

 DO: First you’ll want to assess the extent of the problem.
-“If you’re curious and don’t want to ask, take a look at a heating bill,” suggests Tresa Mariotto.
+“If you’re curious and don’t want to ask, take a look at a heating bill,” suggests Mariotto.
 “Sometimes payments are delinquent or bills aren’t being paid at all.”
 You can also flip through their checkbook and look at the math, or have them figure out the tip at a restaurant.

 The Alzheimer’s Association says to be encouraging and reassuring if you’re seeing these changes happen.
 Also, you can often minimize frustration and embarrassment by offering help in small ways with staying organized.
-This is what Ann did for her mother: “As I sifted through records to complete her tax return, I gently mentioned noticing a couple of overdraft fees and asked if the bank had perhaps made a mistake.
+This is what Napoletan did for her mother: “As I sifted through records to complete her tax return, I gently mentioned noticing a couple of overdraft fees and asked if the bank had perhaps made a mistake.
 As we talked through it, she volunteered that she was having more and more difficulty keeping things straight, knew she had made some errors, and asked if I would mind helping with the checkbook going forward.
 I remember her being so relieved after we talked about it.”
-From there, over time, Ann was gradually able to gain more control over her mother’s finances.
+From there, over time, Napoletan was gradually able to gain more control over her mother’s finances.

 Are you a caregiver or family member of someone with dementia?
 Do any of these situations sound familiar?
 We want to hear your stories, too—please feel free to share them in the comments.